-This is my (growing) take on a #clmooc activity from the make bank, you can find out more about the idea if you would like to investigate further.
+This is my (growing) take on a #clmooc activity from the make bank, you can find out more about the idea if you would like to investigate further, however, it is essentially a collection of items that are both special and prized in your professional life yet things that would never feature on an actual CV or resume.

 I have a few of these from my #mscde course but my favourite is the one during which I put ‘open on trial’ through the lens of my own experiences.
 I incorporated many of the #opened folk into my jury to bring in an element of fun.
 I literally managed to write this in only a couple of weeks under very difficult personal circumstances, so the fact that I was able to enjoy sending it out into the world and have conversations and further reflections was all an added bonus.
 Ironically, it wasn’t my best from the academic perspective, which is an interesting outcome for me.